UPPMAX/programming_formalisms/lesson_plans/2024_autumn/README.md

 Thursday |4-6  |Code reviews             |Need a dedicated TA to review code Friday   |1-3  |Class design             |More exercises, less theory Friday   |4-6  |Create a re-usable module|More exercises, less theory

+In the schedule to be discussed:

+- **Monday morning**:
+  - Björn: course overview
+  - Björn: basic git
+- **Monday afternoon**: Requirements modeling and risk assessment
+  - Lars: Define the project
+  - Lars: Make formal requirements model
+  - Lars: Make formal risk assessment
+- **Tuesday**: Git setup and version control, from a reproducible resarch and social coding/development perspective
+  - Organize the project
+- **Wednesday**:
+  - Richel: Test-Driven Development (TDD) and function design
+- **Thursday and Friday morning**:
+  - Richel: Test-Driven Development and class design (TDD)
+  - Richel: Implement the project as a package
+- **Friday afternoon**: Deployment and documentation

 ## Week 36